dotnet/core/release-notes/6.0/known-issues.md

 **Workaround**

 You can workaround this by always providing a non-zero and non-minimum value for the `notBefore` parameter when using System.IdentityModel.Tokens.Jwt.JwtSecurityToken, or the 'nbf' field if using another JWT library.

+**CPU at 100% when enabling HTTP/3 Preview**

+When enabling HTTP/3 which is only accessible through a feature flag, you might experience Kestrel using 100% of the CPU.
+We recommend not enabling the feature until this is fixed.

+Issue is tracked by https://github.com/dotnet/runtime/issues/60133 and will be fixed in .NET 6 RTM.